The impact of faint AGN discovered by JWST on reionization: The effect of faint AGN on reionization

 In the QSO-only model represented by the blue line, the ionizing emissivity of massive stars in galaxies is set to zero.
 This model requires the lowest ionizing emissivity of the four models discussed here to match the mean observed \lya\ transmission.
 We also have overplotted the emissivity of two QSO-only models advocated by \citet{Madau2024}.
 The two models assume two different combinations of the spectral index for the ionizing emissivity and \heii\ escape fractions of the QSOs, chosen so that not too much \heii\ get ionized to \heiii\ by $z\sim6$ (see appendix~\ref{appen:madau_cal} for further details).
 The ionizing emissivity of both these QSO-only models is similar, but somewhat higher than in our QSO-only model below $z\sim 8.5$, and does not show a drop below $z<6$.
 With our simulations such an increasing emissivity at $z<6$ will not fit the \lya\ transmissivity at $5<z<6.2$.

 Panel~E shows the integrated number of photons per hydrogen atom $N_\gamma/n_H$ required for reionization as a function of redshift.
 The integrated number of photons is computed directly from the volume emissivity.
-In the QSO-assisted model and the QSO-only model the ionizing volume emissivity and the $N_\gamma/n_H$ are somewhat lower.
+In the QSO-only model the ionizing volume emissivity and the $N_\gamma/n_H$ are somewhat lower.
 This is probably due to a combination of reionization occurring somewhat later, a smaller mean photo-ionization rate required to match the mean \lya\ forest transmission, a slightly higher temperature reducing recombination rates, the ionizing luminosity being enhanced for 10~Myr during the AGN phase allowing ionizing photons to escape with fewer recombinations in the host halo, and the increased patchiness due to the possibility that low mass haloes can also host an AGN.
 In panel~H, we show the integrated number of \heii\ ionizing photons per helium atom as a function of redshift.
 The galaxy-only models are close to zero due to the lack of \heii\ ionizing photons.
-Note that the about a factor 6 lower number of \heii\ ionizing photons in the QSO-assisted model compared to the QSO-only model results in a \heiii\ volume factor that is only a factor two lower at $z=6$ due to the large number of \heiii\ recombinations and a more significant fraction of the hard photons used to ionize \hi\ and \heii.
+Note that the about a factor six lower number of \heii\ ionizing photons in the QSO-assisted model compared to the QSO-only model results in a \heiii\ volume factor that is a factor six lower as expected.